- Leprosy (also known as Hansen’s disease) is an infectious disease caused by a bacillus, Mycobacterium leprae.

 Leprosy creates vicious cycle of poverty

 Extremely poor people are at particularly high risk of developing leprosy, because the socioeconomic and physical conditions in which they live create environments that facilitate the transmission of leprosy.
 Research has shown that they are systematically excluded and derive very little benefit from development or health care interventions in general.
 Women experience particular disadvantages.
-The sufferingthat leprosy causes, and the risk of developing disabilities, puts poor patients in a vicious cycle of poverty, stigma, unemployment, social exclusion, and mental health problems.
+The negative psychosocial consequences of leprosy, and the risk of developing disabilities, can put poor patients in a vicious cycle of poverty, stigma, unemployment, social exclusion, and mental distress.

 Millions of people are still at risk

-In their 2017 leprosy update, WHO reported a total of 210,671 new leprosy patients reported globally was 202,185.
+In 2019, the number of new leprosy patients reported globally was 202,185.
 The geographical distribution of leprosy is uneven, 80% of the world’s leprosy patients live in three countries: India (57%), Brazil (14%) and Indonesia (9%).
 Of the new patients detected globally in 2019, 7% were children and 5% had grade two disabilities at diagnosis.
 These are indicators of ongoing transmission and of late diagnosis of leprosy.
 In addition, these percentages indirectly provide information about community and health staff awareness about leprosy and the quality of leprosy services.
-The problem with these official figures is that they only reflect patients that sought medical assistance and were recorded in the national data for each country.
+The problem with these official figures of annual new cases is that they only reflect patients that sought medical assistance and were recorded in the national data for each country.
 They do not include those people that either have not yet manifested symptoms or were misdiagnosed.
 These people can infect others for years before leprosy is diagnosed Furthermore, the official numbers do not include the contacts of leprosy patients who run the risk of contracting the disease.
 Research done by Erasmus MC and NLR, shows that even by modest calculations, millions of people are still at risk.

 Towards zero leprosy

-A breakthrough and potential game-changer in the fight against leprosy is the introduction of prevention of leprosy by prescribing a single dose of rifampicin (an antibiotic that is also part of MDT for leprosy patients) as “post-exposure prophylaxis” also knows as SDR-PEP to contacts of newly-diagnosed leprosy patients.
+A breakthrough and potential game-changer in the fight against leprosy is the introduction of prevention of leprosy, by prescribing a single dose of rifampicin (an antibiotic that is also part of MDT for leprosy patients) as “post-exposure prophylaxis” also known as SDR-PEP to contacts of newly-diagnosed leprosy patients.
 The treatment reduces the risk of contacts developing leprosy by nearly 60%.
 In 2018 the WHO included SDR-PEP in the Guidelines for the Diagnosis, Treatment and Prevention of Leprosy.
 NLR strives to promote the implementation of SDR-PEP as widely as possible, believing that it will be a definitive step towards zero leprosy.
 Moreover, In an attempt to find a more effective regimen for the prevention of leprosy, NLR launched the “Stop the Transmission of Leprosy!
 Project” in 2017.

 until No Leprosy Remains